Europe's COVID crisis pits vaccinated against unvaccinated | Health

 ''For a long time, maybe too long, I and others thought that it must be possible to convince people in Austria, to convince them to get vaccinated voluntarily,” Austrian Chancellor Alexander Schallenberg said.

-"A merry Christmas does not mean a Christmas without COVID-19," warned Prime Minister Eduard Heger.
-"For that to happen, Slovakia would need to have a completely different vaccination rate."
-He called the measures "a lockdown for the unvaccinated."
-Slovakia, where just 45.3% of the 5.5 million population is fully vaccinated, reported a record 8,342 new virus cases on Tuesday.
+“A merry Christmas does not mean a Christmas without COVID-19,” warned Prime Minister Eduard Heger.
+“For that to happen, Slovakia would need to have a completely different vaccination rate.”
+He called the measures “a lockdown for the unvaccinated.”
+Slovakia, where just 45.3 per cent of the 5.5 million population is fully vaccinated, reported a record 8,342 new virus cases on Tuesday.

 It is not only nations of central and eastern Europe that are suffering anew.
 Wealthy nations in the west also are being hit hard and imposing restrictions on their populations once again.

-"It is really, absolutely, time to take action," German Chancellor Angela Merkel said on Thursday.
-With a vaccination rate of 67.5%, her nation is now considering mandatory vaccinations for many health professionals.
+“It is really, absolutely, time to take action,” German Chancellor Angela Merkel said.
+With a vaccination rate of 67.5 per cent, her nation is now considering mandatory vaccinations for many health professionals.

+“All of Germany is one big outbreak,” Lothar Wieler, head of Germany's disease control agency, told reporters Friday.
+“This is a nationwide state of emergency.
+We need to pull the emergency brake.”
 Greece, too, is targeting the unvaccinated.
-Prime Minister Kyriakos Mitsotakis announced a battery of new restrictions late Thursday for the unvaccinated, keeping them out of venues including bars, restaurants, cinemas, theatres, museums and gyms, even if they have tested negative.
+Prime Minister Kyriakos Mitsotakis announced a battery of new restrictions late Thursday for the unvaccinated, keeping them out of venues including bars, restaurants, cinemas, theaters, museums and gyms, even if they have tested negative.

 ''It is an immediate act of protection and, of course, an indirect urge to be vaccinated,” Mitsotakis said.